Hubs-Foundation/hubs-docs/docs/hubs-cloud-aws-backup-and-restore.md

 The info you need to provide can be found in the RDS and AWS Backup consoles:

-- The RDS snapshot ID to restore from
+- The RDS snapshot ARN to restore from
 - The AWS Backup vault name to restore from
 - The recovery point ARN to restore from, from the vault

+**Note**: If you are restoring the stack to a new region, different than the original stack, you first must create a copy of the RDS snapshot you'd like to restore to the new region.
+To do so, under "Actions" on the snapshot in the RDS console choose "Copy".
+Once the copy finishes, you should then specify the ARN to the new, copied snapshot when creating your stack in the new region.

 #### Restoring Secrets